iancaragol/with/content/posts/japan-getting-there/index.md

 ![](./bikebox_loaded.jpeg)

 Then it was a simple flight to LAX, where I got lost in the giant airport.
 They really need to work on their signage.
 I find airports fascinating because there is so much engineering and logistics on display.
-I watched as the Air Freight was loaded and the Flying Food Group delivered all of our meals to the 787 Dreamliner I would be taking to Japan.
+I watched as the Air Freight was loaded and the Flying Food Group delivered all of our meals to the 787 Dreamliner that I would be taking to Japan.
 To think that each airline has a different menu, which gets made near the airport that day, then gets delivered to the correct plane, in a box that is designed specifically to not roll away during turbulence and fit down the aisle of a plane.
 Well - that’s pretty amazing!

 ![](./ana_food_truck.jpeg)